How Email Marketer Becomes a Trusted Sender

 - Click “OK” to save the rule.

 That’s it!
-The Mail app will now view all emails from that particular sender as trusted.
+The Mail app will now view all emails from the particular sender as trusted.

 Deliverability Challenges Faced by Email Marketers